exercism/julia/concepts/concurrency-and-parallelism/about.md

 # DON'T do this in the REPL with an unbuffered channel
 julia> put!(chn2, 5)
 # the thread on which the REPL runs is now blocked,
 # and you lost control of it
+# (hit Ctrl-C several times, quickly, to recover)
 ```

 [Alternatively][ref-Channel-func], pass a function as the argument.